 At high altitudes.
 Namaste..

-I’ve dreamt about trekking Everest Base Camp Trek for years and the dream strongly escalated since Everest movie release in 2015!
+I’ve dreamt about trekking Everest Base Camp Trek for years and my desire strongly escalated after Everest movie released in 2015 (which I probably watched over 350 times now!).
 While I found myself on different trekking and climbing paths over the last few years, I always carried Everest trail in my heart.
 Who wouldn’t like to experience magnificent Himalayan treks and see the unbeatable beauty of this region.
 Or get to know one of the most amazing people on earth – Sherpas, one of the Tibetan ethnic groups, who are most famous for their 8000m height achievements.

 Even though I can’t climb the top of this mountain, this journey was a lifetime adventure.
 Walking through Khumbu valley gives you unforgettable views of the surrounding and overwhelming beauty of mountain nature.
 There would be a lot of people reaching EBC just for the aim of a social media shoot.
 For me the whole trail was like a spiritual awakening and energizing experience of majestic Himalayas.
 Firstly, don’t go there for the spot, but go there for the complete journey and you’ll be surprised how much is there to discover on the way to Mount Everest Base Camp.
 Take your time, find your pace and experience this phenomenal place stage by stage.

 Below you’ll find a complete 14 days guide on how to get to Everest Base Camp with day by day description of all stage.